dmicha16/simple_serial_port/README.md

   - Write to Serial port
   - Read from Serial port
-  - Terminate connection when needed
+  - Close connection when needed

 ### You can also: